cuhHub/Noir/docs/tutorials/callbacks.md

 Callbacks are simply functions defined in your addon like `onPlayerJoin` that get called by Stormworks.

-In Addon Lua, we can listen for game events by creating a function representing the name of the event like so:
+In Addon Lua, we can listen for game callbacks by creating a function representing the name of the callback like so:

 {% code title="script.lua" lineNumbers="true" %}
 ```lua